The Apple Watch Series 8 is at its lowest price ever this Prime Day

 Lowest price ever

 Voted best fitness tracker in our Select Wellness Awards, this is a top smartwatch for iPhone users to track detailed fitness-, health- and sleep-related data.
 Unlike other smartwatches, the screen on this water-resistant watch is always on, making it easier to check the time or notifications at a glance.
+In my experience, I found the screen easier to glance at and swipe through when compared to the Watch SE.
 New to the Series 8 is crash detection — it can detect when you are in a severe car crash and contact emergency services automatically, according to the brand.
 The watch comes in two different sizes with dozens of watch band options.

 Apple Watch SE